giellalt/lang-fin/fin.md

+# Finnish description

+All documents in one file

 Idiomatic cases

 * **+FMAINV**  to the remaining finite verbs which are not AUX

 * **X** maps X everywhere

 * **REMOVE X** removes X whenever there is any other tag.

 * * *

-<small>This (part of) documentation was generated from [../src/cg3/disambiguator.cg3](http://github.com/giellalt/lang-fin/blob/main/../src/cg3/disambiguator.cg3)</small>
+<small>This (part of) documentation was generated from [src/cg3/disambiguator.cg3](https://github.com/giellalt/lang-fin/blob/main/src/cg3/disambiguator.cg3)</small>

+---

 S Y N T A C T I C   F U N C T I O N S   F O R   S Á M I

 Sámi language technology project 2003-2018, University of Tromsø #

 This file adds syntactic functions.
 It is common for all the Saami

 LEFT RIGHT because of apertium

 * Sets for POS sub-categories

 * Sets for Semantic tags

 * Sets for Morphosyntactic properties

 ## Syntactic tags